Year One (2021-2022)

 During your child's first week in Year One the teacher will listen to them read and give them two new books at the appropriate book level as well as a yellow reading record to share comments about their reading and next steps between home and school.

 The children will get the opportunity to read with an adult every week - one week with the class teacher and the following week with the Learning Support Assistant.
 Due to the nature of the curriculum in Year One, the amount of whole-class teaching compared to EYFS and having to adapt the timetable to the children's learning needs we cannot give children set days for reading as we fit this valuable 1:1 learning time in across the week as appropriate.
 Therefore, we please ask that the children bring both reading books and their yellow reading record to school every day (in a book bag or a bag from home that can be hung on their peg).

 We love to hear what your child has been reading at home as well - whether this be their school books, a favourite book from home, a magazine, a road sign or the back of the cereal box!
 Please feel free to jot down some of their reading at home and how they got on with it in the yellow reading record (it doesn't have to be each time - just little and often).
 This will not only help to inform our assessments of your child's reading but also enable us to best support them moving forwards with this.

 On your child's P.E day we are going to ask for your child to come into school already wearing their PE kits.
 Children will then be able to wear this for the whole school day.
 We recommend that children wear jogging bottoms, a white PE top, a jacket/hoodie and trainers for the Autumn Term.
 Please can any earrings be removed on PE days and long hair be tied back.

-Homework is sent home on a Friday each week and due back in the following Thursday.
+Homework is set via Teams on a Friday each week and will be due for return on the following Thursday.